Last Updated on September 20, 2023

 Since its inception in 2004, Regeneration Tattoo in Allston has specialized in employing emerging artists.
 The shop exclusively does customized tattoo work via walk-in appointment.

-In 2014, they were selected Boston’s Best Tattoo Shop by the Improper Bostonian and were shortlisted for the Best Of the Phoenix Award by the Boston Phoenix.
+In 2014, they were selected Boston’s Best Tattoo Shop in Massachusetts by the Improper Bostonian and were shortlisted for the Best Of the Phoenix Award by the Boston Phoenix.
 Customers praise the welcoming staff and environment, affordable prices, skilled artists, friendly and patient attitude, reassuring presence, clean and well-kept business, and perfectionist attitudes.

 Phone: (617) 782-1313